 Within the hydrothermal zones at Tollu, Redstone is targeting a deposit with an average copper grade greater than 2%.
-Redstone expects to increase the size of the hydrothermal copper mineralisation at the Tollu deposit with further drilling at the Central Zone, the Eastern Zone and a third zone, 800m to the North East of the Central Zone.
+Redstone expects to increase the size of the Tollu deposit with further drilling at the other subzones of the Central Zone, the Eastern Zone and the virtually unexplored Western Zone.
+The Plains Zone to the East of the Eastern Zone (see Figure 3) also requires exploration.
+This area is almost totally covered by regolith and includes several malachite and chalcopyrite occurrences (some of them coinciding with EM anomalies).